 The nurse is creating a care plan for a patient with Cushing's syndrome.
 Which of the following nursing diagnoses is most appropriate?

-• The patient is at an elevated risk for infection due to immunosupression caused by excessive glucocorticoid levels
+• The patient is at an elevated risk for infection due to immunosuppression caused by excessive glucocorticoid levels.

 The nurse is reviewing the complete blood count (CBC) of a healthy patient.
 Which of the following white blood cells should the nurse expect to be most numerous?

 A client with an indwelling urinary catheter needs a urine specimen.
 To obtain a specimen from a Foley catheter, the nurse should first:

 A nurse enters the patient's room to address a ventilator alarm.
 The alarm states "low-pressure" in the ventilator closed system, but after checking the ventilator and endotracheal (ET) tube, the nurse cannot determine the cause of the alarm.
 What action should the nurse perform next?